Abu Dhabi tenancy law and tenancy rights

 With rapid developments over the past decade or so, the Abu Dhabi property market is zooming right to the top in the region.
-The population is spoilt for choice when it comes to renting a place to live in Abu Dhabi.
+The population is spoilt for choice when it comes to renting a place to live.
 Villas or apartments, high-end or mid-market, islands or mainland – there’s something for everyone.
-But what does it mean to be a tenant in Abu Dhabi?
-If you are a resident of the capital, here’s everything you need to know about Abu Dhabi tenant rights and the tenancy law in Abu Dhabi.
+But what does it mean to be a tenant in the capital city?
+Here’s everything you need to know about tenant rights and the tenancy law in Abu Dhabi.

-The growth of the tenancy law in Abu Dhabi over the years
+Overview of tenancy law and tenant rights in Abu Dhabi

 ABU DHABI TENANCY LAW AMENDMENTS